 Are Property Prices at Risk of Cooling?

-Spain’s Horizontal Property Law now allows communities of owners to ban short-term rentals unless approved by a three-fifths majority, a rule reinforced by Decree 31/2024, effective April 2025.
-In Málaga, the City Council has banned new short-term rental registrations in 43 neighborhoods where such rentals exceed 8% of homes, including El Ejido, La Malagueta, and Pedregalejo.
-An additional 32 neighborhoods, where rentals exceed 4.53% of housing stock, face potential restrictions.
-These measures aim to prioritize housing for locals but may deter investors, reducing demand and exerting downward pressure on prices.
+New rules are reshaping the rental landscape.
+Spain’s Horizontal Property Law now allows communities to ban short-term rentals unless approved by a three-fifths majority.
+In Málaga, the City Council has banned new short-term rental registrations in 43 neighborhoods where such rentals exceed 8% of homes.
+These measures aim to prioritize housing for locals but may deter investors, reducing demand and potentially softening prices.

 2. Rising Anti-Tourism Sentiment

-Across Spain, 2025 has seen growing protests against mass tourism, including in Málaga.
-On April 5, 2025, thousands of locals marched in Málaga, demanding affordable housing and fewer tourist rentals.
-Slogans like “Your holidays, my misery” and creative protests, such as water pistol campaigns, have gained international attention.
-This negative press risks deterring foreign buyers, who dominate the Costa del Sol’s holiday home market, potentially softening demand and prices in tourist-heavy areas like Torremolinos and Fuengirola.
+Protests against mass tourism are gaining momentum.
+In April 2025, thousands marched in Málaga, demanding affordable housing and fewer tourist rentals.
+Slogans like “Your holidays, my misery” have made headlines, potentially deterring foreign buyers who dominate the holiday home market.

 3. Persistent Housing Shortages

-While Spain’s shortage of 40,000 new homes annually has historically propped up prices, falling investor demand due to rental restrictions and negative sentiment could disrupt this balance.
-In areas like Mijas and Fuengirola, where short-term rentals dominate, reduced demand may not be offset by supply constraints, risking price corrections.
+While housing shortages have historically propped up prices, falling investor demand due to rental restrictions and anti-tourism sentiment could disrupt this balance, particularly in areas like Mijas and Fuengirola.

 4. Fear of Squatters